 The Shetland Sheepdog has its roots in the rugged Shetland Islands, which lie off the northern coast of Scotland.
 These remote islands provided the breeding ground for a hardy and intelligent herding dog, known for its ability to manage the diminutive Shetland sheep, as well as other livestock.

-The American Kennel Club (AKC) categorizes the Shetland Sheepdog in the Herding Group, a classification that reflects the breed's strong herding instincts.
-Shelties are considered a small to medium-sized breed, typically weighing between 15 to 25 pounds (7 to 11 kg) and standing 13 to 16 inches (33 to 41 cm) tall at the shoulder.
+The American Kennel Club (AKC) categorises the Shetland Sheepdog in the Herding Group, a classification that reflects the breed's strong herding instincts.
+Shelties are considered a small to medium-sized breed, typically weighing between 7 to 11 kg and standing 33 to 41 cm tall at the shoulder.

 Their compact size, paired with their agility and intelligence, makes them well-suited for herding tasks and dog sports like agility, obedience, and flyball.